12 Best & Easy Freelance Jobs for Beginners

 Video Captioning

-The number of easy freelance jobs has risen significantly in the past few years, thanks to the ever-growing digital community.
-Today, we have thousands of YouTube videos to be captioned which has translated into many job postings from people looking to hire freelancers.
+Thanks to the ever-growing digital community, the number of easy freelance jobs has risen significantly in the past few years.
+Today, we have thousands of YouTube videos to be captioned, which have been translated into many job postings by people looking to hire freelancers.

 In this job, you have to write captions for the audio on the screen.
 Although sounding easy, this work is a bit tricky.
 Along with writing the captions, you must ensure they are in sync with the video.